inventaire/inventaire-wiki/Economic-model.md

 <!-- LANG:EN, title="Economic model"-->

 ## Context

-The web application has now an organized structure registered under the french law (see [association](https://wiki.inventaire.io/wiki/Association)), the statuses of the association describes it as a non-profit with economic activity.
+The web application has now an organized structure registered under the french law (see [[Association|association]]), the statuses of the association describes it as a non-profit with economic activity.
 We are also two core members working full time (Core Members) on the plateform and would like to continue to do so.
 This result in two organizational axes:
 - a public interest mission
 - an obligation of economic viability